The Boy (2016 film): Development

 On July 14, 2014, it was announced that The Devil Inside's director William Brent Bell was set to direct a supernatural thriller, The Inhabitant, which Tom Rosenberg and Gary Lucchesi would produce through Lakeshore Entertainment, along with Roy Lee, Matt Berenson, Jim Wedaa, through Vertigo Entertainment.
 The script was written by Stacey Menear.

 Casting

 On January 23, 2015, Lauren Cohan signed on to star for the lead role in the film, which by then had been retitled The Boy.
 On March 11, 2015, more cast members were announced, including Jim Norton, Diana Hardcastle, Ben Robson, Rupert Evans and James Russell.

 Filming

 On March 10, 2015, principal photography on The Boy officially began in Victoria, British Columbia, Canada, at Craigdarroch Castle.
 Filming was completed a month later, on April 12, 2015.

 Release

 On February 25, 2015, STX Entertainment acquired the US rights to the film and set the film for a February 5, 2016, release, but in March 2015 the release of the film was moved up to January 22, 2016.

+Home media

+The Boy was released on DVD and Blu-ray on May 10, 2016.
+A 4K UHD Blu-ray released occurred on September 3, 2024.
+It grossed $4.051 million in home video sales.